Chorexz/learn_git/readme.txt

 it is a trouble

-create a new branch is so fast
+create a new branch is so fast & simple